samuelfox1/memoryBank/README.md

 * #### Story
     * AS A: User
     * I WANT: a place to reflect on my day and record my thoughts
-    * SO THAT: i can be more mindful and have a collection of memories review
+    * SO THAT: I can practice mindfulness and have a collection of memories to reflect on.

 <br>